YeaSoft/alix/doc/readme.txt

                                   eth2 and eth0 will be dhcp configured instead

-                                  If specified, the DHCP service will be dhcpdif-enable                    enabled also for the primary interface (eth0 if not swapped).
+                                  If specified, the DHCP service will be dhcpdif-enable                    enabled also for the primary interface.
+                                  This will work only if the primary interface is configured with a static ip address.

-                                  If specified, the primary interface will be initialized with the specified IP address or by dhcp instead of 192.168.1.1.
-When dhcpdif-ip=<ip address>|dhcp      specified together with the enabled DHCP service, the offered scope will be adapted automatically to the specified address
+                                  If specified, the primary interface will be initialized with the specified IP address or 192.168.1.1 if 'static' was specified.
+When dhcpdif-ip=<ip address>|static    specified together with the enabled DHCP service, the offered scope will be adapted automatically to the specified address
                                   network.